- Download our Moving to Australia Guide (PDF)

 The 21st Century

-- Recent decades: China has become a major economic and political power, and Australia has developed a close relationship with the country, with a focus on trade and investment.
+- 2007: China becomes a major economic and political power, and Australia develops a close relationship with the country, with a focus on trade and investment.
 China is Australia's largest two-way trading partner in both goods and services and accounts for nearly one-third of its trade with the world.

 - 2008: Prime Minister Kevin Rudd apologises to the Stolen Generations on behalf of the Australian government.
 This is a significant moment in Australia's reconciliation process and acknowledges the trauma and injustice suffered by Indigenous Australians.

 - 2010–present: Despite its long period of stability, Australia has seen a number of political upheavals in recent years, with frequent changes of government and political gridlock on key issues.

 - 2017: Same-sex marriage is legalised in Australia after a national postal survey in which an overwhelming majority of Australians voted for marriage equality.